Preparing to Study Abroad

 How much luggage can we bring?
 Luggage allowances differ across airlines, so check with your airline.
 However, due to space constraints on the bus, please note that we will not transport students with more than two suitcases from the airport to Château d’Hauteville in the group bus.
 Students with more than the maximum allowed luggage will need to transport themselves and their luggage to Château d’Hauteville via train.

 If I am not on the group flight, when do I need to arrive?
-You must be in the house by 5pm on the day orientation begins.
+The Château opens to you at 9:00 AM but you must arrive by 1:30 PM on the day orientation begins.
 Please add 1.5 to 2 hours to your landing time to allow you time for luggage claim and travel to the Château d’Hauteville.

 If I am not on the group flight, can I get a ride from the airport to the house?
 Yes, as long as you notify the staff in advance, have no more than 2 large suitcases, and you find the group at the airport when it arrives.
 If the group arrives early or is delayed, you may miss the group and have to take the train to Château d’Hauteville.